arturdoruch/FlashMessageBundle/README.md

 ####Methods
 Service provides several methods for add, set or get flash message.
 Methods starts with "add" or "set", added messages into `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
-Next we can display adding messages collection in view template.
+Which next we can display them in view template.

 Methods starts with "get" only prepare message and return without adding to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.